MajidShajari/small_python_projects/birthdayparadox/README.md

 # Birthday Paradox Simulation

-This is a Python implementation of a Monte Carlo simulation of the **[Birthday Paradox]**(https://en.wikipedia.org/wiki/Birthday_problem).
+This is a Python implementation of a Monte Carlo simulation of the *[Birthday Paradox](https://en.wikipedia.org/wiki/Birthday_problem)*.
 The birthday paradox shows us that in a group of N people, the odds that two of them have matching birthdays is surprisingly large.

 ## Requirements